BrianLusina/PythonSnips/datastructures/arrays/matrix/settozero/README.md

 Constraints:

-Let `mat` be the matrix given as input to find the anagrams.
+Let `mat` be the matrix given as input for the zeroing operation.

 - 1 <= `mat.row`, `mat.col` <= 20
 - -2^31 <= `mat[i][j]` <= 2^31-1